Engin1980/fs2020-com-to-vpilot-volume/readme.md

 ```

 Rules:
-* The number of elements in the set must equal to `AppSimCon.NumberOfComs`.
+* The number of elements in the list must equal to `AppSimCon.NumberOfComs`.
-* Value `-1` always means "do nothing, skip initialization" and continue with the next item.
+* Value `-1` always means "do nothing, skip initialization and continue with the next item".
 * For volume, float values 0..1 define the initial state.
 E.g., `0.5` initializes volume
   to 50&nbsp;%.
 * For transmit, integer values 0/1 define the initial state: 0 - not active, 1 - active.